 There is an obsession with big deals in the startup world.
 However, as Sam Altman has seen in his experience at the startup accelerator, these deals rarely end well for startups.

 Big deals are pushed by big companies who can survive a fallout between a startup and their deals.
 Additionally, such deals cost more for startups to take up.
 Eventually, if they don’t pay off, as most do, the startup is left reeling from humongous costs that can take it to the ground.

-Aside from that, the addition of more and more features onto a product or service is also another attempt at doing everything.
+Aside from that, the addition of more and more features to a product or service also counts as doing everything.
 It is important to find out what customers want.
 However, don’t just build out every feature.
-This is where setting a company’s goals and objectives is important.
-Maintain the focus and only build features that underlie your core values and improve the experience of the core feature.
+This is where setting your company goals and objectives is important.
+Maintain the focus and only build features that support your core values and improve the experience of the core feature.